FriendsOfCake/CakePdf/README.md

 Configuration options:
 * engine: Engine to be used (required)
-* options: Engine options, this may vary between Engines
+* options: Engine options, this varies between Engines
 * pageSize: Change the default size, defaults to A4
 * orientation: Change the default orientation, defaults to potrait
 * margin: Array or margins with the keys: bottom, left, right, top and their values